Calculable/Spaced-Repetition-Algorithms-for-Swift/README.md

 ## What is Spaced Repetition?

 Spaced Repetition is a learning method.
-The method is based on repeating/reviewing a content (usually a flashcard) at certain time intervals to consolidate it in the long-term memory.
-The brain can better remember content that is repeated over a longer period of time.
+The method is based on repeating/reviewing a learning unit (usually a flashcard) at certain time intervals to consolidate it in the long-term memory.
+The brain can better remember content that is repeated over a long period of time.

-** Terms**
+**Terms**
 - Learning Unit: Something that should be learned (often a flashcard)
 - Review: The act of „learning“ a unit
-- Evaluation: Information about the review (for example: difficulty or lateness of the review)
+- Evaluation: Information about the review (for example: difficulty or lateness)

+Tipp - The following webpage provides an interactive webcomic about spaced repetition: https://ncase.me/remember/

-## How do the Spaced Repetition algorithms work?
+## How do Spaced Repetition Algorithms work?

 ![](Documentation/spaced_repetition_algorithms_overview.png)

 Spaced repetition algorithms are often used in flashcard apps.
-The algorithms calculate how long the optimal time interval between a learning unit and the next learning unit for a piece of information should be.
-The calculation is based on the user's feedback on how easy or difficult the last "review" was perceived.
+The algorithms calculate how long the optimal time interval between two reviews for a learning unit should be.
+The calculation is based on the user's feedback on how easy or difficult the last review was perceived.
 Normally, the time interval increases the more often a learning unit has been successfully recalled.
 Frequent repetitions cause the memory curve to decrease slower.
-If a learning content cannot be recalled, the time intervals between learning reviews will become shorter again.
+If a learning content cannot be recalled, the time intervals between reviews will become shorter again.

 ## How to use this package